 Process of Becoming a Registered Dietitian

 To become an RD a student must earn a four year degree and complete a didactic program in dietetics that is accredited by the Accreditation Council for Education in Nutrition and Dietetics(ACEND).
-Upon completion, a verification statement which verifies you completed a didactic program in dietetics.
+Upon completion, you will be issued a verification statement which verifies you completed a didactic program in dietetics.
 You are then eligible to apply to a supervised practice program, also called a dietetic internship that is accredited by ACEND.
-An internship typically lasts 9 months and consists of at least 1200 supervised practice hours in the field.
+An internship typically lasts 10–12 months and consists of at least 1200 supervised practice hours in the field.
 Open completetion of an internship,he/she is able to sit for the national registration examination administered by the Commission on Dietetic Registration (CDR).
 For more information regarding the examination, refer to CDR’s website at www.cdrnet.org.
 To maintain the RD credential, one must complete continuing professional educational requirements.
 Registration is currently maintained by earning 75 credits every five years.

 Dietitians work in a variety of settings including hospitals, extended care facilities, community agencies, food industry, corporate agencies, schools and private practice.

 What is the difference between a nutritionist, a registered dietitian, a certified nutritionist and a dietetic technician registered?